markomilenkovic546/trello-clone-test-automation/README.md

 The payload models are in `db-seeding/payload-models.ts`, and the actual payloads are stored in `db-seeding/payloads.ts`.
 The script for data seeding and clearing, is located in `db-seeding/seed-and-clear-db.ts`, and it runs before running each test suite (spec file).
 Script will first clear and then seed database with test data.
 This approach allows individual test suite execution.

 ## Running Locally

-To run the project locally, follow these steps:
+To run the tests locally, follow these steps:

 1. Clone the project locally.
 2. Run `npm install` to install the necessary dependencies.
 3. Create a `.env` file in the root directory (check `.env.example` in the project root to see what needs to be included).

+## Running in Docker Container

+To run the tests in Docker container, follow these steps:
+1. Run `docker build -t your-docker-image-name .` in order to build docker image
+2. Run `docker run -your-image-name npm run script-name` in order to run specific npm script in Docker container

 ## Available Scripts